-The BCA could be downgraded as a result of (1) the bank's inability to maintain its regulatory capital ratios at adequate levels; (2) further delays in progress on cost saving and restructuring plans; (3) a significant deterioration in liquidity; and (4) higher than expected impairment or conduct charges.
+The Bank's BCA could be downgraded as a result of (1) a change in the regulator's approach towards the restructuring plan, resulting in calls to increase capital in order to remain as a going concern institution; (2) further delays in progress on cost saving and restructuring plans; and (3) significantly higher than expected impairment or conduct charges.
 A negative movement in the bank's BCA would likely lead to the downgrade of all ratings.